sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2016-04-18-text_analyzer_google_chrome_extension.md

 ## Function to communicate with server for Information

-* Create a request json to send to the nlp server.
-The backend server is also created by me and hosted on [digitalocean](https://www.digitalocean.com/)
+* Create a request json to send to the NLP server.
+The back-end server is also created by me and hosted on [digitalocean](https://www.digitalocean.com/)
 * Post the data to the NLP server using XMLHttpRequest
 * Call function to process the response from the server.
 * Post alert message if the communication with server failed.